Ivanka Trump faces backlash as keynote speaker at tech conference

 Video game developer Brianna Wu, who is running for U.S. Congress as a Democrat in Massachusetts, criticized the decision on Twitter.
 “Beyond the politics of the Trump administration - Ivanka is not a woman in tech.
 She’s not a CEO.
 She has no background.
 It’s a lazy attempt to emulate diversity – but like all emulation it’s not quite the real thing,” Wu said.

-In a statement released in December by CES, Trump said she is “excited to join this year for a substantive discussion on the how the government is working with private sector leaders to ensure American students and workers are equipped to thrive in the modern, digital economy.”

-Reporting by Nandita Bose in Washington; Editing by Lisa Shumaker
+Reporting by Nandita Bose in Washington and David Shepardson in Las Vegas; Editing by Lisa Shumaker